Netonline2016/kubernetes/README.md

 # kubernetes
-It's a hub for kubernetes images from gcr.io.
+1. A hub for kubernetes images from gcr.io.
+2. Kubernetes addons yaml repository.